tlswg/tls13-spec/draft-ietf-tls-tls13.md

   includes the key size of this algorithm and the lengths of explicit and implicit initialization vectors (or nonces).

+handshake master secret1

+: A 48-byte secret shared between the two peers in the connection and used to generate keys for protecting the first part of the handshake.

-handshake master secret
+handshake master secret2

-: A 48-byte secret shared between the two peers in the connection and used to generate keys for protecting the handshake.
+: A 48-byte secret shared between the two peers in the connection and used to generate keys for protecting the second part of the handshake.

 master secret